SteveCelebrates/SteveCelebrates/README.md

 ### Hi there 👋

+I work with individuals and businesses to help them deploy new technologies that can help them alter their organizations and enterprises.
+I'm also fascinated with artificial intelligence and its numerous implementations at various industrial levels.

+I'm a firm believer in putting plans into action.
+If it doesn't work, the design is flawed.
+If a design is successful, it must and should be functional.

+- 🔭 I’m currently working on: Sms Notification Api for Mpesa
+- 🌱 I’m currently learning: PMI-ACP
+- 👯 I’m looking to collaborate on: Magento 2 Technology projects.
+Hit me up if you have any.

 <!--
 **SteveCelebrates/SteveCelebrates** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.